njtierney/maxcovr/README.md

 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/njtierney/maxcovr?branch=master&svg=true)](https://ci.appveyor.com/project/njtierney/maxcovr)[![Travis-CI Build Status](https://travis-ci.org/njtierney/maxcovr.svg?branch=master)](https://travis-ci.org/njtierney/maxcovr)[![Coverage Status](https://img.shields.io/codecov/c/github/njtierney/maxcovr/master.svg)](https://codecov.io/github/njtierney/maxcovr?branch=master)

 maxcovr was created to make it easy for a non expert to correctly solve the maximum covering location problem described by [Church](http://www.geog.ucsb.edu/~forest/G294download/MAX_COVER_RLC_CSR.pdf).
-Implementations of this problem (such as [optimimum AED placement](http://circ.ahajournals.org/content/127/17/1801.short)) may use commercial software such as AMPL, Gurobi, or CPLEX, which require an expensive license.
-This builds a substantial barrier to implement and reproduce these analyses.
+Implementations of this problem (such as [optimimum AED placement](http://circ.ahajournals.org/content/127/17/1801.short)) may use commercial software such as AMPL, Gurobi, or CPLEX, which require an expensive license, or use open source licenses but not provide source code to the analysis performed (e.g., [Bonnet 2014](http://www.sciencedirect.com/science/article/pii/S0360835215003927)) This builds a substantial barrier to implement and reproduce these analyses.

 maxcovr was created to make results easy to implement, reproduce, and extend by using: